rcarrascosps/tester-kc/dark-oci-api-gateway/step4.md

 ## Create OCI Compartment where we will deploy the OCI API Gateway, Edge Router and the rest of the infra

+With the OCI CLI ready to execute commands to our tenant, we can proceed to create the compartment:

 `export darkCompartmentId=$(oci iam compartment create --name "darkCompartment" --compartment-id $TENANCY_OCID --description "my compartment" | jq -r .data.id)`{{execute}}

-We've created a compartment with the name darkCompartment which will contain all the elements that we will create in the following steps:
+We've created a compartment with the name **darkCompartment** which will contain all the elements that we will create in the following order:

 * VCN
 * OCI API Gateway